indygreg/PyOxidizer/docs/oxidized_importer_resource_scanning.rst

 exists as a convenience, as working with individual ``OxidizedResource`` instances can be rather cumbersome.

-Instances can be constructed by passing a ``policy=<str>`` argument defining the resources policy for this collector.
-The string values are the same as recognized by PyOxidizer's config files and are documented at :ref:`config_python_resources_policy`.
+Instances can be constructed by passing an ``allowed_locations=<list[str]>`` argument defining locations that resources can be loaded from.
+The string values are the same as recognized by PyOxidizer's config files and are documented at :ref:`packaging_resource_default_resource_location`.

 e.g. to create a collector that only marks resources for in-memory loading: